jwcmitchell/playbook_famous_phonegap/production/web.md

 __Height__: Set in the `credentials.json` file using the `max_width` property.
 Default is __2000px__.

 __Background__: Background is specified in the css file under `.overall-background`.
-The app is is centered.
+The app is centered.